-The upland chorus frog is a small gray or tan frog with dark dorsal stripes that are narrow or broken into a series of dashes or spots.
-Some frogs may lack dorsal markings.
-A gray, irregular stripe extends from the snout through the eye and down each side to the groin.
+The upland chorus frog is a small gray or tan frog with dark stripes on the back that are narrow or broken into a series of dashes or spots.
+Some frogs may lack such markings.
+An irregular gray stripe extends from the snout through the eye and down each side to the groin.
 A dark spot on the head between the eyes may be triangular.
 The belly is white.
 Breeding males have dark throats.

-Breeding call of males is similar to that of the closely related Cajun chorus frog (Pseudacris fouquettei) and boreal chorus frog (Pseudacris maculata).
-All three species’ calls sound like running a finger along the tines of a pocket comb.
-The upland chorus frog call is a clicking trill of “crrreeeeek” with a rising inflection as it ends.
+The breeding call of males is similar to that of the closely related Cajun chorus frog (Pseudacris fouquettei) and boreal chorus frog (Pseudacris maculata).
+All three sound like a fingernail running down the tines of a pocket comb.
+The upland chorus frog call is a clicking trill or “crrreeeeek,” with a rising inflection as it ends.
 It is difficult to distinguish the upland chorus frog call from the boreal chorus frog call.
-The boreal chorus frog call sounds slightly raspier or more metallic.
+The boreal chorus frog sounds slightly raspier or more metallic.
 Both the upland chorus frog and boreal chorus frog have a noticeably faster call rate and a shorter call length than the Cajun chorus frog.

 Similar species: In the hylid family, nine species, in three genera, are native to Missouri: